AshleyTuscano/CG_Project_2017/README.md

 Melita Saldanha
 ==========================================
 Its an animated Robot.
-Done with C and and OpenGL.
+Done with C and and OpenGL